makrai/notes/hu2106-lora-low-rank-adapter.md

     by sharing the vast majority of the model parameters
   * besides Transformers, applicable to any neural networks with dense layers
 * future works
-  * LoRA can be combined with other efficient adaptation methods, potentially
+  * LoRA may be combined with other efficient adaptation methods
   * The mechanism behind fine-tuning or LoRA is far from clear –
     * how are features learned during pre-training transformed to do well on downstream tasks?
     * LoRA makes it more tractable to answer this than full finetuning
-  * We mostly depend on heuristics to select the weight matrices to apply LoRA to.
-Are there more principled ways to do it?
+  * how to select the weight matrices to apply LoRA to
+    * We mostly depend on heuristics
+    * Are there more principled ways to do it?
   * Finally, the rank-deficiency of ∆W suggests that W could be rank-deficient as well, which can also be a source of inspiration for future works